Cloud Telephony – What is it?

-The online grocer was using a PBX solution for their customer care department, which was ineffective in scaling with a growing business, and personalizing their customer service.
-They moved to the cloud-based system with more customizations and flexibility, resulting in a CAPEX savings of 500, 000 over the first two years.
-The brand mined its data for important customer information that can be used in subsequent calls, saving time (average handle time moved from 4.5 minutes to less than 3 minutes per call) and enhancing customer experience.
+The online grocer was using a PBX solution for their customer care department, which was ineffective in scaling with a growing business and personalizing their customer service.
+They moved to the cloud-based system with more customization options and flexibility, resulting in a CAPEX savings of 500,000 over the first two years.
+The brand mined its data for important customer information that could be used in subsequent calls, saving time (average handle time moved from 4.5 minutes to less than 3 minutes per call) and enhancing customer experience.
 They routed the calls to their best agents through deep CRM integrations without any IVR, reducing the time taken for callers to reach live agents by 20 to 40 seconds per call.
 They also implemented customer-centric practices, such as Dynamic Queue Prioritization which enabled answering calls from VIP customers, customers who wish to complain, and regulars on a priority basis.

 |Handles 30,00 daily calls.||70% Agent utilization||10 seconds Average Speed of Answer||80% first call resolution|

 CASE STUDY 3